AnyLog-co/documentation/background processes.md

 ## Message Broker
 An AnyLog node can serve as a message broker to receive data from 3rd parties applications and platforms.
-When data is received in the broker, and depending on how the receiving AnyLog Node is configured, the data can be mapped to the destination format and transferred through the [Streamer Process](#streamer-process) to JSON files that can be ingested to a local database on the local node or transferred to Operator nodes that will host the data.
+When data is received in the broker, and depending on how the receiving AnyLog Node is configured, the data can be mapped to the destination format and transferred through the [Streamer Process](#streamer-process) to JSON files that can be ingested into a local database on the local node or transferred to Operator nodes that will host the data.

 Usage: